input-output-hk/cicero/README.md

 When a fact is published all current actions are checked for runnability.

 An action is runnable if its inputs are satisfied.
-This means there has to be a matching fact for each input that is not optional and there must be no matching fact for a negated input.
+That means there has to be a matching fact for each input that is not optional and there must be no matching fact for a negated input.
+Matching facts must also be different ones than those that satisfied the input for the previous run of this action.

 If an action is runnable it is evaluated with its matching facts given as inputs.
 This produces a run for which a job is scheduled on the Nomad cluster.